-The regulations prevent anyone from obtaining a financial service from a North Korean provider and prohibit providing financial services that contribute to North Korea's nuclear, ballistic miisile or weapons of mass destruction programmes or any othr activity prohibited by the regulations (see regulation 43).
+The regulations prevent anyone from obtaining a financial service from a North Korean provider and prohibit providing financial services that contribute to North Korea's nuclear, ballistic missile or weapons of mass destruction programmes or any othr activity prohibited by the regulations (see regulation 43).

 Import ban: Restricted import goods

 The regulations prohibit importing (directly or indirectly), selling, or transferring a "restricted item" from North Korea to New Zealand.
 They also prohibit loading or carrying restricted items from North Korea on a New Zealand craft (see regulations 17-21 and regulation 3).